UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/multiplet_rna.png" width="600">

-On the other hand, we may also have barcodes with low number of total UMIs which may indicate that those barcodes may associated with **(i)** empty droplets with no cells captured (exRNA is captured instead), **(ii)** cells with low RNA content that damages cell type annotation and clustering.
+On the other hand, we may also have barcodes with low number of total UMIs which may indicate that those barcodes may associated with **(i)** empty droplets with no cells captured (cell-free RNA is captured instead), **(ii)** cells with low RNA content that damages cell type annotation and clustering.

 <img src="images/empty_droplet_rna.png" width="600">